google/ExoPlayer/docs/downloading-media.md

 Playback of downloaded adaptive content requires configuring the player and passing the corresponding `MediaItem`, as described above.

-When building the `MediaItem`, `MediaItem.playbackProperties.streamKeys` must be set to match those in the `DownloadRequest` so that the player only tries to play the subset of tracks that have been downloaded.
+When building the `MediaItem`, `MediaItem.localConfiguration.streamKeys` must be set to match those in the `DownloadRequest` so that the player only tries to play the subset of tracks that have been downloaded.
 Using `Download.request.toMediaItem` and `DownloadRequest.toMediaItem` to build the